 - Online Options- Most DNP programs operate with the understanding that most students work while earning a higher degree.
 Because of this reason, the DNP schools in Massachusetts have distance learning options.
 The majority are "hybrid" courses, meaning students do much of the work online, but also must attend classes once or twice a month.
 Some have weekend "intensives" to accommodate students better.
 In general, most MSN-DNP tracks have a higher level of online options available.

-- Accreditation- All nursing programs must have proper accreditation to ensure the highest educational standards are met.
+- Accreditation- All nursing programs must have the proper accreditation to ensure the highest educational standards are met.
 Nursing schools need to be accredited by either the Accreditation Commission for Education in Nursing (ACEN) or the Commission for Collegiate Nursing Education (CCNE).
 Massachusetts has ten accredited schools- nine of which are accredited by the CCNE, and one with ACEN.

 - Residency Options- DNP students in advanced-practice nursing tracks must complete at least 1000 hours of supervised clinical hours before graduation.
 Massachusetts has a wealth of teaching hospitals around, and there are many options for DNP students.
 Students pair up with practicing physicians or advanced-practice nurses, and many schools offer assistance in finding a mentorship.
-Additionally, Massachusetts offers nine fellowship options for advanced-practice nurses following graduation which helps to further their education or specialty.
+Additionally, Massachusetts offers many fellowship options for advanced-practice nurses following graduation which helps to further their education or specialty.

 The University of Massachusetts Amherst has a DNP program that is available for both BSN and MSN nurses.
 It was one of the first online programs in the country, and the curriculum is 100% online.
 The specializations nurses can choose from include:

 - Family Nurse Practitioner